 Canon EOS R100: Lab results

-For our lab data comparison we compared the EOS R100 to its entry-level APS-C mirrorless rivals from Nikon and Sony: the Nikon Z30, and the Sony a6100.
+For our lab data comparison, my colleague Ben (our lab manager) compared the EOS R100 to its entry-level APS-C mirrorless rivals from Nikon and Sony: the Nikon Z30, and the Sony a6100.
 Fujifilm is another major player in the APS-C mirrorless market, but it's now discontinued the entry-level X-T200 and X-E4 without replacement.
 That leaves the X-T30 II as the starter model in the range, but this is considerably more expensive than the R100, so remember that when comparing lab scores.

 We test resolution using Imatest charts and software, and dynamic range and signal-to-noise ratio with DxO Analyzer.